pingfu/pingfu.github.io/_posts/2012-07-12-asp-dotnet-expressions-overview.markdown

 tags: asp.net
 ---

-ASPX in-page expressions are - if you don't know what to call this group of expressions.
-Nearly impossible to search for due to their search un-friendly construction.
-So to help bridge that divide here are some friendly terms that might help lost users find their way:
+ASPX in-page expressions are, if you don't know what to call them, nearly impossible to search.
+So on the off chance that this helps somebody, here are some search-friendly terms that might one day get crawled;

 * less than percent hash
 * less than percent equals